 Nurses can work in a wide variety of locations, including:

 - Hospice facilities

-Currently the Bureau of Labor Statistics shows that registered nurses earn an average annual salary of $73,000 per year.
+Currently, the Bureau of Labor Statistics shows that registered nurses earn an average annual salary of $73,000 per year.
 The lowest 10% of nurses earn a salary of around $52,000 per year, with the top 10% earning a salary of more than $111,000 per year.
-There are many factors that impact the salary level of registered nurses including the location where they work, their specialty, their education level, and their experience.
+There are many factors that impact the salary level of registered nurses, including the location where they work, their specialty, their education level, and their experience.
 Registered nurses can also earn additional pay for working on weekends, holidays, and overnight.

 Nursing is expected to see positive job growth of 7% by 2029, a bit faster than the national average for job growth.
-Currently there is a nursing shortage, making demand for nurses even higher than normal.
+Currently, there is a nursing shortage, making demand for nurses even higher than normal.
 As the population continues to age and as people live longer, nurses are continually essential for healthcare success.
 Particularly for nurses with a bachelor's degree, there will be many job possibilities and opportunities for career growth and development.

-There are many specialties that nurses can pursue in their career.
+There are many specialties that nurses can pursue in their careers.
 While some nurses may work for a general practice doctor, there are a wide variety of specialty positions available for registered nurses, as well as additional certifications you can earn to help you be prepared for additional job opportunities.

 Learn about specific nursing career paths you can pursue once you have an RN license.
 There are many nursing specialties that allow RNs to gain specific experience and training for unique groups of patients.
 These nursing careers are extremely valuable for the future of healthcare.